GSA/cpct-tool/README.md

 Once you have the **CPCT Tool** *Docker Image* installed and running, you **DO NOT** have to `rerun` the `start.exe` file.
 This is only needed to initially `build` and `run` the *Docker Image*.

 > **Note:** If you do happen to `run` the `start.exe` file again, this is not a problem.
 It will run the same as it did before, but will not build another `Docker Image` file.
-Since nothing has changed in the `Docker Image`, it will start another `instance` of the same *Docker Image* and complain about your local port `8000` is alreay in use and a instance new instance of the Image will display inside of *Docker Desktop* running but with no ports specified, but with a different `Tag ID` number.
-If you wish, you can safely remove the extra instances and continue using the CPCT Tool as before.
+Since nothing has changed in the `Docker Image`, it will start another `instance` of the same *Docker Image* and complain about your local port `8000` is alreay in use, a new instance of the Image will display inside of *Docker Desktop* running but with no ports specified, but with a different `Tag ID` number.
+If you wish, you can safely remove this extra instances and continue using the CPCT Tool as before.

 **How do I access the tool the next time I need to use it?**